The Seahawks are finally ready to take the field at training camp. Here’s what we’ll watch for.

 How will the linebackers shake out?

-Quinton Dunbar’s return solidifies the starting secondary, leaving the composition of the linebacking corps the most intriguing personnel situation to watch on defense.
+Quinton Dunbar’s return solidifies the starting secondary (assuming he won’t face any additional NFL suspension), leaving the composition of the linebacking corps the most intriguing personnel situation to watch on defense.

 All we really know for sure is Bobby Wagner will again be the middle linebacker and Bruce Irvin is expected to play some at strongside linebacker.

-Less clear is where first-round pick Jordyn Brooks and veteran K.J.
-Wright — the longest-tenured player on the team — fit in.
+Less certain is where first-round pick Jordyn Brooks and veteran K.J.
+Wright — the longest-tenured player on the team — ultimately fit in.

 Coach Pete Carroll has said Brooks will begin his career at weakside linebacker, which Wright has manned consistently since 2013.

 That could move Wright over to the strongside spot, though the Seahawks would certainly wait to be sure they are confident Brooks can handle a full-time job out of the gate before moving Wright to strongside linebacker permanently.

 Irvin, though, will also play the LEO or rush end spot quite a bit, which could open up playing time for Wright at strongside linebacker.
 Or, who knows?
 Maybe there’s a scenario where they decide Brooks could be the strongside linebacker and leave Wright at weakside linebacker.
+Carroll last week said the team will explore ways to get all four linebackers on the field at once.

 A first look at the rookies